FahadAbdulQayyum/e-commerce-catalog/README.md

-Here’s a well-structured and visually appealing README file for your project:

----

 # **E-Commerce Catalog** 🌐

 Welcome to the **E-Commerce Catalog** project, an application designed for showcasing products in a modern, efficient, and scalable manner.
 This project utilizes cutting-edge web development tools and frameworks to deliver a seamless user experience.